Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 Now start Jupyher and change to the MNE KerneL:

-1. Launch Jupyter Notebook (go to '>' in lower left corner pf the NoMachine interface and find Jupyter under applications.
+1. Launch Jupyter Notebook (go to '>' in lower left corner of the NoMachine interface and find Jupyter under applications (use the command `/apps/common/arc-app-startup/jupyter/Anaconda3-2022.05`).
-2. Open your desired notebook (e.g. the .
+2. Open your desired notebook (e.g. the FLUX scripts).
 3. Go to the top menu and select Kernel
 4.Change kernel.Choose "Python (MNE)" from the list.